JBsCorner/iiot-workshop/README.md

     * Node.js (used 20.11.0).
     * Node-RED (used 3.1.3).

-4. Install the following Node-RED modules:
+2. Install the following Node-RED modules:
     * node-red-contrib-modbus (5.28.0 used).
     * node-red-dashboard (3.3.1 used).

-5. First, we will create a simple Modbus client and test Client-Server connectivity.
+3. First, we will create a simple Modbus client and test Client-Server connectivity.
     * Start Node-RED.
-    * Import and Deploy [this flow](https://github.com/JBsCorner/iiot-workshop/blob/main/code/node-red/nodered_modbusclient.json) into your environment.
+    * Import and Deploy [this flow](https://github.com/JBsCorner/iiot-workshop/blob/main/code/node-red/nodered_modbus_client.json) into your environment.
+Make sure that the Modbus server's IP address corresponds to the one used in your PLC (either 10.0.0.1 or localhost).
     * You should now be able to read PLC registries in Node RED debug tab as well as update them by clicking on the different provided Inject Nodes.
       ![nodered_modbusclient](https://github.com/JBsCorner/iiot-workshop/blob/main/images/nodered_modbusclient.png?raw=true)

-6. We will now create an HMI using Node-RED dashboard capabilities:
+4. We will now create an HMI using Node-RED dashboard capabilities:
     * Import and Deploy [this flow](https://github.com/JBsCorner/iiot-workshop/blob/main/code/node-red/modbus_hmi.json) into your environment.
       ![nodered_modbushmi](https://github.com/JBsCorner/iiot-workshop/blob/main/images/nodered_modbushmi.png?raw=true)
     * Open Node-RED UI at http://localhost:1880/ui and your HMI will load.
 You can check current status and interact with your industrial device from this HMI.